mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - **Added setting to allow user to select Floating/On Top behaviour for all the windows that are opened by workbench (plots, interfaces, etc.).
 For more detail see** :ref:`Window Behavior <WorkbenchWindowBehavior>`.

 .. figure:: ../../images/OntopfloatingWindows.gif
-   :width: 400px
+   :width: 800px
    :align: center

-- New command line options ``--version`` will print the version on mantid and exit. ``--error-on-warning`` will convert python warnings into exceptions.
+- New command line options: ``--version`` will print the version on mantid, ``--error-on-warning`` will convert python warnings into exceptions.
 This is intended for developers so they can find deprecation warnings more easily.
 - Calling python's `input` now raises an input dialog in the script editor and the iPython shell.
 - Improved the performance of the table workspace display for large datasets.
 - Added a sample material dialog that is accessed via the context menu in the workspace widget.